samuelndm/leo-movies/README.md

-## Web application using ReactJS that fetches data from a API with millions of movies, TV shows and people to discover.
+## Web application using ReactJS that fetches data from a API with millions of movies, TV shows and people.

 Live Demo: https://samuelndm.github.io/leo-moviegas